nessico/pubML/README.md

 # publicRepoML

-Please read researchproposal.pdf to gain a technical understanding first.
+Please read the research proposal to gain a technical understanding first.

 To run project:
 1. Download Python3